ethopedia/api/CONTRIBUTING.md

 * **If your contribution is minor,** such as a typo fix, open a pull request.
 * **If your contribution is major,** such as an adding a new endpoint or modifying existing behavior, start by opening an issue first.
 That way, other people can weigh in on the discussion before you do any work.

+Please create a new branch for each feature you are adding.

 ## Style guide